Looking for the top things to do in Capri for a day?

 Chances are, you’ll be waiting in the marina for a bit to pick up your ferry.
 This is the perfect time to take in the views and wander here.

-4. Wander in the Garden of Augustus (Giardini di Augosto)
+4. Wander Around the Garden of Augustus (Giardini di Augusto)

 A stunning spot on Capri with incredible views is the Garden of Augustus.
 This botanical garden is striking, with gorgeous blooms and some sculptures.
 It’s located near Carthusia, the famous Capri perfumerie.